mberr/torch-ppr/README.md

 ```
 to calculate the page rank, i.e., a measure of global importance.
 We notice that the central node receives the largest importance score,
-while all other nodes have equal importance.
+while all other nodes have lower importance.
+Moreover, the two
+indistinguishable nodes `0` and `3` receive the same page rank.

 We can also calculate *personalized* page rank which measures importance
 from the perspective of a single node.